lmiedzinski/youtube-channel-metadata-as-folders/README.md

 ## Usage

 Before running the application, replace `YOUR_YOUTUBE_API_KEY`, `YOUR_YOUTUBE_CHANNEL_ID`, and `BASE_FOLDER` in `Program.cs` with your actual YouTube API key, channel ID, and desired directory path, respectively.

+To process a specified number of the most recent videos, set the `onlyLastMessages` variable at the beginning of `Program.cs` to the desired number.
+If this variable is set to `null`, the program will process all videos.

 To run the application, simply execute the `Program.cs` file.